serverless/serverless/docs/plugins/aws/awsCompileApigEvents.md

 `awsCompileApigEvents` hooks into the [`deploy:compileEvents`](/docs/plugins/core/deploy.md) hook.

 It loops over all functions which are defined in `serverless.yaml`.
-For each function that has a `http_endpoint` event defined, an API Gateway REST API will be created.
+For each function that has a `http_endpoints` event defined, an API Gateway REST API will be created.

 Furthermore a lambda permission for the current function is created which makes is possible to invoke the function when